-The Product Manager, Technology Vendor and IT project manager will use historical data (team velocity) to determine what can be completed within each defined development window (sprint) and will reference the roadmap to ensure that all work that needs to be complete to achieve set milestones can be realistically completed by the milestone's mandated delivery date.
+The Product Manager and Scrum Lead, in coordination with the development scrum team will use historical data (team velocity) to determine what can be completed within each defined development window (sprint) and will reference the roadmap to ensure that all work that needs to be complete to achieve set milestones can be realistically completed by the milestone's mandated delivery date.
 If the amount of time to complete MVP work exceeds the amount of time available due to increased scope or delays, risk assessments and mitigations at the team level will begin or the escalation plan would be followed to solicit a needed decision with the aim of giving timely direction to the development teams.